To Justin Trudeau, it’s not that Keystone XL is a bad idea, it’s that Stephen Harper can’t sell it.

 So it’s not the idea of Keystone or potential east and west-bound pipelines in Canada on which Justin disagrees with the PM.
-It is simply that Mr. Harper lacks the diplomatic chops, the soft touch required to pedal this economic vision to Canadians and the world.
+It is simply that Mr. Harper lacks the diplomatic chops, the soft touch required to peddle this economic vision to Canadians and the world.

 “Whether it is the bullying around Keystone and Northern Gateway, their one-sided approach to regulation with C-38, or the demonization of people who care about the environment, the message from Mr. Harper and his government has been clear: this is a black and white, us vs. them world, and you are either with us or against us,” Trudeau told his Calgary audience.

 Mr. Trudeau goes to Washington

 Justin is shopping his message abroad as well.
 Two weeks ago, he was in Washington, DC, delivering a speech to a generally anti-Keystone crowd at the Centre for American Progress.
 “The challenge is to demonstrate that it can be done in the sense that we’re protecting our environment and making sure that we’re making the right gains toward sustainable energy sources in the long run,” Trudeau declared.

 And there is evidence that his approach is gaining traction.
 According to the Toronto Star, Matt Brown, a senior fellow at the Centre – which has taken a position against Keystone – observed later on Twitter, “many in the room had found the Liberal leader’s position ‘compelling’ and ‘balanced’.”